Have a question?

 Any time of the year is okay because Rust check offers protection for over a year.
 However, keep in mind after winter there is still salt on the inner body panels and on the vehicle’s under carriage.
 With summer’s warmer climate comes moisture and humidity.
 The combination of moisture and salt will accelerate rust.
 Rust Check will displace any moisture and will neutralize any road salt.
 Having your car Rust Checked after the winter is very effective because this is when your car rusts the most.

 Well, sort of.

 For some experts, the quality of rust proofing applications is the aspect most important in the rust treatment of vehicles.
 I agree, but I also believe that the quality of the product used is also as important.
 A fluid chemical that drips, like ours does, will always be more effective than the others that are too thick to penetrate all the seams and crevices; which is where rust usually starts.
 Thicker coatings that dry can actually accelerate rust, by trapping moisture or by developing cracks that let in water.

-Rust Check Now offers a thicker oil that does not dry.
+Rust Check offers Coat & Protect – a thicker oil that does not dry.
 Having pointed out the importance of the rust proofing fluid used, the method of application is crucial.
 It is important to be careful when shopping for rust proofing because application practices vary from one shop to another.
 Look for a location that specializes in rust proofing as their main business not just as an add on.
 Next, use a reputable company with a proven track record and warranty program.

 The most important question to ask is “who is doing the work” and the “how much experience do they have”?
 Remember, any product is only as good as it is applied.
 For more answers to your questions, visit our location or e-mail us at Kelly’s Rust Check